KitchenTableCoders/ai-atelier/_posts/2018-01-15-machine-learning.md

 If you would like to attend but are unable to because of the cost, we offer a limited number of **need-based scholarships**.
 Send an email to [hello@kitchentablecoders.com](mailto:hello@kitchentablecoders.com) with a few sentences on your background and why you would like to attend this class.
 Priority will go to [underrepresented](https://www.nsf.gov/statistics/2017/nsf17310/digest/introduction/) groups, but we will consider everyone on a case-by-case basis.

+If you or your company is interested in sponsoring the event please get in touch [hello@kitchentablecoders.com](mailto:hello@kitchentablecoders.com).

 #### Event Location

 [Kitchen Table Coders](http://kitchentablecoders.com/)